Over 1,500 records shattered across the Southwest as another week of extreme heat continues

 KNOW YOUR HEAT TERMINOLOGY: EXTREME HEAT WARNING, EXTREME HEAT WATCH AND HEAT ADVISORY

-This heat wave is expected to break not just daily records, but all-time monthly records for March—and potentially even April, by significant margins.
+It is forecast that this heat wave will break not just daily records, but all-time monthly records for March—and potentially even April, by significant margins.